clearlyip/laravel-flagsmith/README.md

 It's advised to add the trait `Clearlyip\LaravelFlagsmith\Concerns\HasFeatures` to your user model.
 This will give you the ability to access features directly from your user object.

+During inital login user features are synced through a queue which keeps them as up to date as possible

 #### List All Features for a User

 ```php